 4. Extra Home Plate: An extra home plate will be placed in foul ground adjacent to home plate.

-5. Bats: All ASA100 approved bats are legal unless they are listed as of April 1, 2015 on the official ASA Softball List of Illegal Bats.
-Players will be allowed to use these bats for the entire 2015 season and playoffs.
+5. Bats: All ASA approved bats, Senior bats and any bat stamped USSSA 1.20 are legal unless they are listed as of January 30, 2018 on the official ASA Softball list of illegal bats.
+Legal bat website; https://www.teamusa.org/usa-softball/play-usa-softball/certified-usa-softball-equipment.
+Players will be allowed to use these bats for the entire 2018 season and playoffs.
 The decisions of the umpires are final.
 It is the player’s responsibility to know if the bat they are using is legal.
-(Penalties for using an illegal bat are covered in ASA rules.)
+(Penalties for using an illegal bar are covered in ASA rules.)

 6. Senior Bats: All female players may use a senior bat.
-All male players seventy (70) and older (in current calendar year) may use a senior bat.
+All male players sixty-five (65) and older (in current calendar year) may use a senior bat.

-First Offense: If an unqualified batter/player strikes the ball, he will be called out and all base runner(s) will retreat to their “before at bat” position(s).
-The batter will be immediately suspended for the remainder of that night of play and the next night of play.
+First Offense: If an unqualified batter/player (men under 65) strikes the ball, he will be called out and all base runner(s) will retreat to their “before at bat” position(s).
+The batter will be immediately suspended for the remainder of that night of play and the next week of play.
 The player must immediately leave the complex and may not return until his suspension is lifted.
 During the suspension, the player may not participate in any League activity.
+Use of illegal bat will be the same violation.

-Second Offense: The batter/player is DISQUALIFIED PERMANENTLY from the League and banned from any and all League activity including League sponsored tournaments.
+Second Offense: The batter/player is DISQUALIFIED PERMANENTLY from the League and banned from all League activity including League sponsored tournaments.
+This rule also applies to the use of illegal bats

 2. The League Standings will be computed using the team’s won/loss record.
 Games that are rained out will not affect the standings.
 Tie games will result in each team receiving credit for one-half game in the win column and one-half game in the loss column.